christo-pr/blogposts/How_do_I_write_React.md

 you are used to have 'out-of-the-box') or you can use [create-react-app](https://github.com/facebook/create-react-app).
 I like to keep it simple (when is possible), so I use it to bootstrap mostly of my React projects.

-One of the things I like about CRA, is the abilty to have all the latest patches and features with a single bump version of your `react-scripts` dependency (which is what CRA uses), so you don't have to worry for this anymore.
+One of the good things about CRA, is the abilty to have all the latest patches and features with a single bump version of your `react-scripts` dependency (which is what CRA uses), so you don't have to worry for this anymore.
 CRA also allows you to have your custom setup by **ejecting** your application, this action will give you the full control of the webpack configuration, so you can twist it and do whatever you want with it.

  #### `npx` with `create-react-app`

-So now you know all the benefits of using `npx` and `create-react-app`, you can start figuring out how we can mix up these 2 libraries to simplify how we create a React application.
+So now you know all the benefits of using `npx` and `create-react-app`, you can start figuring out how we can mix up these 2 libraries to simplify the creation of a React application.

 Each time I start a new React project I just run: